Problem

 Let’s create a table that has two columns “sno” and “myName”.

-To look at the Extended Properties for a column, in SSMS expand Tables, find the table we created and then expand the Columns.
-Then right click on column "sno" and select Properties and go to the Extended Properties page.
+To look at the Extended Properties for a column in SSMS, expand Tables, find the table we created, and expand the Columns.
+Right-click on column “sno”, select Properties, and go to the Extended Properties page.

-The below screenshot shows the Extended Properties for column "sno" is empty after the table is created.
-If you want to add an Extended Property you can just type in the Name and Value on the screen below.
+The below screenshot shows the Extended Properties for column “sno” are empty after creating the table.
+To add an Extended Property, type in the Name and Value on the screen below.
 I will also show how to do this with T-SQL.

 Add SQL Server Extended Property with sp_addextendedproperty

 We can also use sp_addextendedproperty to add an Extended Property.
-The below stored procedure needs to be executed with parameters as follows.
+Execute the stored procedure below with these parameters:

 - @name is ‘SNO’ in our case.
 This cannot be null.
 This is the name of the Extended Property.